-You've asked your web browser to look at a file stored on your computer (not a website ic.ese.upenn.edu).
+You've asked your web browser to look at a file stored on your computer (not a website wiki.tcfpga.org).

 - Notice, some of the images do not show up.
-That's because telnet didn't download all the graphics associated with the webpage, but for the most part, we've manually done what a web browser does with .HTML files manually! - m.
-Turn in research.txt and research.html with your writeup.
+That's because telnet didn't download all the graphics associated with the webpage, but for the most part, we've manually done what a web browser does with .HTML files manually! - Turn in tcfpga.txt and tcfpga.html with your writeup.
 Explain what they are and what they contain. - 6.
 Exit checkoff : Show a TA the following and answer questions: - a.
-Packet recorded from Wireshark in Section 2: step 8e and annotated in step 8f; be able to point out the fields identified there. - b. research.html file you created in step 5 by editing the research.txt that you captured.
+Packet recorded from Wireshark in Section 2: step 8e and annotated in step 8f; be able to point out the fields identified there. - b. tcfpga.html file you created in step 5 by editing the tcfpga.txt that you captured.